 WHEREAS, the scale and severity of the burn areas in the fire perimeters have created square miles of unsafe conditions which are completely inaccessible.
 The four fires damaged many recreation sites, forest structures, and road corridors.
 Thousands of dead and weakened trees are likely to fall during rainstorms and wind.
 Burned hillsides are unstable and may cause landslides

 WHEREAS, the area of potential effects (APE) includes the fire perimeter/burn area of the Riverside, Lionshead, Archie Creek, Slater, Beachie Creek, and White River Wildfires of 2020, which burned over 840,000 acres (1,312 square miles)(See map in Appendix A).
-The undertaking is limited to National Forest Lands in Clackamas, Douglas, Jackson, Lane, Lincoln, Linn, and Marion Counties

-WHEREAS, the undertakings will be implemented in a phased manner within the burn perimeter of the 2020 wildfires activities and included, such as: salvage harvesting; habitat, watershed, and meadow restoration; reforestation; invasive plant abatement; hazardous fuel treatments; abatement of hazards and danger to human safety and property; repair and improve of recreation and public infrastructure; and
+The undertaking is limited to National Forest Lands in Clackamas, Douglas, Jackson, Lane, Lincoln, Linn, and Marion Counties;WHEREAS, the undertakings will be implemented in a phased manner within the burn perimeter of the 2020 wildfires activities and included, such as: salvage harvesting; habitat, watershed, and meadow restoration; reforestation; invasive plant abatement; hazardous fuel treatments; abatement of hazards and danger to human safety and property; repair and improve of recreation and public infrastructure; and

 WHEREAS, the Forest determined that fire restoration activities are necessary over large land areas where the impacts from the 2020 wildfires resulted in restricted access and safety concerns, making it hazardous to complete identification prior to the approval of individual National Environmental Policy Act (NEPA) decisions documents (36 CFR§ 800.14(b)(l)(ii), therefore, the Forest will apply a phased approach to the identification of historic properties on these federal lands to comply with the National Historic Preservation Act (NHPA) pursuant to 36 CFR§ 800.4(b)(2) and a develop a Programmatic Agreement (PA), pursuant to 36 CFR§ 800.14(b )(3); and